Strobesstrobes

 What happens during scanning and enumeration?

-Scanning turns the recon map into a precise inventory of live hosts, open ports, services, and versions. nmap is the workhorse here: a scan like nmap -sV -sC -p- target finds open ports, fingerprints service versions, and runs default scripts.
-For web apps, the tester crawls the site with Burp Suite and fuzzes for hidden paths using ffuf or feroxbuster.
+Scanning turns the recon map into a precise inventory of live hosts, open ports, services, and versions. nmap is the workhorse, and the telltale lines are unauthenticated services and stale software:

 What happens during exploitation?

 The discipline here is proof without damage.
-A good tester demonstrates impact (pulling one record, capturing one session token) rather than dumping a production database.
-Every successful exploit is documented with the exact request, response, and steps to reproduce, because that's what makes the eventual penetration testing report credible.
+A good tester demonstrates impact, pulling one file or one record, rather than dumping a production database.
+Every successful exploit is logged with the exact request, response, and repro steps, which is what makes the eventual validated findings defensible when an engineer disputes them.

-Post-exploitation answers the question that actually matters to the business: now that I'm in, how far can I go?
+Post-exploitation answers the question the business actually cares about: now that I am in, how far can I go?
 The tester escalates privileges, harvests credentials, and moves laterally.
-On a Windows network that means tools like BloodHound to map attack paths to Domain Admin and Mimikatz to pull credentials from memory.
+On a Windows network that means BloodHound to map the shortest path to Domain Admin and Rubeus or Mimikatz to abuse Kerberos tickets and credentials in memory:

 Strobes insight